Saturday, March 9, 2024

 When oil is really hot, place steaks in pan and sear for 3 minutes on each side.

-Transfer the skillet to the oven to finish.
 Cook for an additional 5 to 6 minutes for Medium Rare, 6 to 7 minutes for Medium.

 Remove steaks to warm plates to rest.

-Place pan back on stove and add butter, Spoon juices over steaks.
+Place pan back on stove and add garlic, butter, and brandy.

 Serves 2 (double recipe to serve 4)